fission/fission.io/content/en/docs/usage/triggers/message-queue-trigger-kind-keda/_index.md

 2. keda

 Message queue trigger kind can be specified using `mqtkind` flag.

-By default, `mqtkind` is set to `fission` which creates regular [message queue trigger](/docs/usage/triggers/message-queue-trigger/).
+{{% notice info %}}

-To create message queue trigger of kind keda one must specify `mqtkind=keda`.
+Starting from fission version 1.16, the default value of the flag `--mqtkind` is keda.
+To create the regular [message queue trigger](/docs/usage/triggers/message-queue-trigger/) one must specify `--mqtkind=fission`.

+{{% /notice %}}

 ## Architecture

 {{< img "../assets/mqt-kind-keda.png" "" "40em" "1" >}}

-1. The user creates a trigger - for Keda based integration you have to specify the `mqtkind=keda` and add all relevant parameters.
+1. The user creates a trigger adding all relevant parameters.
    These parameters are different for each message queue and hence are encapsulated in a metadata field and follow a key-value format.
    As soon as you create the MQ Trigger, Fission creates a ScaledObject and a consumer deployment object which is referenced by ScaledObject.
    The ScaledObject is a Keda’s way of encapsulating the consumer deployment and all relevant information for connecting to an event source!